kaionabuco/shoui520.github.io/docs/new-guide-preview.md

 **☝ THIS HERE**, ladies and gentlemen, is what we want to avoid.
 We have to get into the habit of letting go of time-wasters and start engaging with our object of study.

 Yes, you won't understand that book or anime perfectly the first time, but that’s not how learning works.
-It always takes a third, fourth, fifth and even sixth attempt to finally learn something.
+It always takes a third, fourth, fifth and even sixth attempt to finally grasp something.

 ## 1.6 How you will be studying with this method